Coded Information Retrieval for Block-Structured DNA-Based Data Storage: Introduction

 In this paper, we establish the theoretical foundations of block-structured coded information retrieval for DNA-based data storage.
 We formalize the problem wherein $k$ information symbols are partitioned into two files $F_1$ and $F_2$ of arbitrary sizes $s_1$ and $s_2 = k - s_1$, and define the \emph{achievability region} as the set of expected retrieval time pairs $(E_1(G), E_2(G))$ attainable by any $[n,k]$ linear code with generator matrix $G$.
 Our contributions are as follows.

-\begin{enumerate}[label=(\roman*)] \item We derive a family of linear lower bounds on the achievability region via mutual exclusivity of recovery sets, establishing a strict infeasible region for all finite $n$ and~$k$.
+\begin{enumerate}[label=(\roman*)] \item We first derive a family of \emph{linear} lower bounds via mutual exclusivity of recovery sets (Section~\ref{sec:lower_bounds}).
+While these already carve out an infeasible region for all finite $n,k$, we show they cannot capture the true trade-off, which is \emph{hyperbolic} in nature --- motivating the nonlinear analysis that follows.
+The reader interested primarily in the hyperbolic bounds may proceed directly to Section~\ref{sec:nonlinear_bound}.

-\item We develop a nonlinear geometric bound via column projection (Theorem~\ref{thm:nonlinear_bound}), which for codes with no mixed columns yields the hyperbolic constraint $s_1/E_1 + s_2/E_2 \le 1$ (Corollary~\ref{cor:pure_file_hyperbola}).
+\item We develop a nonlinear geometric bound via column projection that holds for every linear code (Theorem~\ref{thm:nonlinear_bound}), which for codes with no mixed columns yields the hyperbolic constraint $s_1/E_1 + s_2/E_2 \le 1$ (Corollary~\ref{cor:pure_file_hyperbola}).
 We conjecture this holds universally for all linear codes when $\max\{s_1,s_2\} \ge 2$ and provide supporting evidence including verification for all code families studied in this paper.

 \item We compute exact expected retrieval times for three code families: the identity code (Section~\ref{ssec:identity}), file-dedicated MDS codes (Section~\ref{ssec:dedicated}), and systematic global MDS codes (Section~\ref{ssec:MDS_construction}).
 For file-dedicated codes, we prove that MDS is optimal within the family.
-For global MDS codes, we prove dominance by the proportional local MDS allocation via a combinatorial subset-counting argument, providing a significantly simpler proof of the result of~\cite{abraham2024covering} for the symmetric case and extending it to the asymmetric case when $k \mid n$.
+For global MDS codes, we prove dominance by the proportional local MDS allocation (Proposition~\ref{prop:local_dominates_global}) by expressing both expected retrieval times as the mean of a common convex function of a hypergeometric random variable, providing a significantly simpler proof of results from~\cite{abraham2024covering} and extending them to asymmetric partitions when $k \mid n$.

 \item We characterize the limiting achievability region as ${n \to \infty}$, and show that the full hyperbolic boundary $\{s_1/E_1 + s_2/E_2 = 1, E_i \ge s_i\}$ is asymptotically achieved by file-dedicated MDS codes (Theorem~\ref{thm:asymptotic_ub}), and is conjectured to be the exact boundary of the limiting achievability region (Conjecture~\ref{conj:limiting}). \end{enumerate}